This post provides a list of fun and interesting activities in Rome during the month of March.

 The Three Tenors typically sing a variety of classic operatics and classical music, as well as beloved Neapolitan songs, providing a nice variety for audiences.

-Teatro dell’Opera is one of the most popular theatres in Rome, and there are typically at least 1-2 different shows to see per month.
+Teatro dell’Opera is one of the most popular theatres in Rome, and there are typically at least a few shows to see per month.

 You can expect the following theatrical performances during March: